 The station is listener supported and staffed by volunteers.
 Our only goal is to promote and disseminate some

 of the best music the world has never heard!
 A lot of people associate independent music with inferior and that is not true.
 We are

 conditioned to favor the corporate product, while ignoring the richest music in our culture!
-Please take a moment and check out the
+UNFORTUNATELY WJKO ceased operations in March 2019.